Our Veterinary Staff

 Dr. Mattson has a strong interest in internal medicine, especially for felines.
 She enjoys educating clients about disease processes in their companion animals.
 Dr. Mattson understands that client education and communication about a companion animal can strengthen the human-animal bond and ensure the best healing of a sick animal.

-When not at the clinic, Dr. Mattson enjoys spending time with her husband and chasing around their two young sons.
-In addition to her sons, she shares her home with a dog, Nadene and two cats Baby and Danni Doobers.
+When not at the clinic, Dr. Mattson enjoys spending time in the outdoors hunting and fishing with her husband and their two young sons.
+In addition to her sons, she shares her home with two labradors, Rosie and Roger, and two cats, Baby and Danni Doobers.

-Alyssa Erlandson, DVM, Practice Co-Owner Certified In Veterinary Acupuncture
+Alyssa Erlandson, DVM, Practice Co-Owner, Certified In Veterinary Acupuncture, Certified Cat Friendly Veterinarian

 Dr. Erlandson is also certified in veterinary acupuncture.
 She received her training from the Chi Institute in Florida in 2005.
 Acupuncture is an exciting alternative therapy that can be used as a solo treatment or in conjunction with an established care plan.
 It is effective in the treatment of many diseases, including arthritis and other causes of chronic pain, back disease, urinary incontinence, seizures, and chronic GI disease.

 Dr. Erlandson and her husband are kept busy with their son and twin daughters.
-They share their home with their two cats, Potter and Snitch, and horses, Tonks and Freya.
-Dr. Erlandson enjoys reading, horseback riding and cheering her kids on at their carious activities.
+They share their home with their two cats, Percy and Snitch, and horses, Tonks and Freya.
+Dr. Erlandson enjoys reading, horseback riding and cheering her kids on at their various activities.